-Learning to read level 2 quotes is mandatory for active penny stock traders, it’s help them choose the best time to execute a trade.
+Learning to read level 2 quotes is mandatory for active penny stock traders, it helps them choose the best time to execute a trade.
 They provide a trader with useful information about a stock’s current price action.
 A level two quote shows who is trading a stock, the price they’re trading at, and the number of shares.

 Orders are placed through market makers, electronic communication networks, and wholesalers.
 It is through this system that potential buyers are matched up with sellers in order to exchange the stock.